How do I know when it’s okay to give up on my marriage?

 Some guys do commit adultery, some are abusive, and some are addicted.
 But be careful of labelling your husband in one of these camps because you want to be able to say, “I had no choice but to leave”, or “I have biblical grounds.”
 Leaving an alcoholic husband is different from giving up on marriage to a guy who is a workaholic who may drink a beer every now and then.
 Again, this is why having someone walk through this with you in real life is so important.How do you know when you've done all you can to try to save your marriage?Click To Tweet

 Will I Be Miserable Forever if I Don’t Leave?

 I don’t know.
 But here’s what I do know, and this is a really, really hard thing to say, and even harder to hear: Your happiness, and your misery, is not God’s primary concern.
 What He really cares about is your character.
 Now I don’t believe that God zaps us and punishes us until we learn something important (though He does discipline us), but just because you’re miserable does not mean that you have reason to leave a covenant.
 I can understand the pain in the first letter writer’s words, for instance, but that does not look like divorce is the answer in that case.

-There are times when you have virtually no choice, and when leaving is definitely the healthiest thing to do for all involved.
+There are times when you have virtually no choice, and when giving up on your marriage is the healthiest thing to do for all involved.
 But these are the MINORITY of divorces, not the majority.
 And the vow really does matter.
 I have known many marriages that were utterly miserable for ten years that turned around afterwards.